archguard/archguard/README.md

 `languages.json` based on [https://github.com/boyter/scc](https://github.com/boyter/scc) with MIT LICENSE.

 @2020~2022 Thoughtworks.
-This code is distributed under the MPL license.
+This code is distributed under the MIT license.
 See `LICENSE` in this directory.